Skip to main content

 A.R.E.
 Event: Host Responsibilities

 Hosts and/or hosting organizations are responsible for reading and following all of the event and party policies outlined in the Student Handbook.
-By signing the A.R.E.
-Permit, the hosts agree to be responsible for compliance with the College’s Event and Party policy and local, state, and federal law before, during, and following the event.
+By signing the Alcohol Permit, the hosts agree to be responsible for compliance with the College’s Social Events on Campus policy and local, state, and federal law before, during, and following the event.

-In addition to the general event and party host responsibilities listed above, the A.R.E. hosts must adhere to the following requirements:
+In addition to the general event host responsibilities listed above, the A.R.E. hosts must adhere to the following requirements:

-• A.R.E.
-Permit and signs must be posted in clear view at the entrance and where the alcohol is being served at all times during an event/party stating; “You must be 21 years of age to consume alcoholic beverages in the Commonwealth of Pennsylvania” and also must indicate what type/how much alcohol is being served on the permit.
-If the permit is not displayed, the party cannot begin.
+• Alcohol Permit and signs must be posted in clear view at the entrance and where the alcohol is being served at all times during an event stating; “You must be 21 years of age to consume alcoholic beverages in the Commonwealth of Pennsylvania” and also must indicate what type/how much alcohol is being served on the permit.
+If the permit is not displayed, the event cannot begin.

 • Only guests over the age of 21 will be provided a wristband or marking indicating they are of the legal drinking age.
 The sharing or reuse of wristbands is strictly prohibited and will result in referral to the student conduct process.

-• Hosts or servers must regulate the serving of alcoholic beverages and observe all laws and College guidelines regarding A.R.E.
+• Hosts must serve and regulate the serving of alcoholic beverages and observe all laws and College guidelines regarding A.R.E.

-• Hosts/servers shall not consume alcohol at least 8 hours prior to, and for the duration of, their hosting/serving responsibilities.
+• Hosts shall not consume alcohol at least 8 hours prior to, and for the duration of, their hosting responsibilities.

 • Hosts will identify and request that problematic attendees leave the A.R.E.
 In the event that problematic attendees are uncooperative, the host will contact Public Safety for assistance.